gorodnichy/nonrandom-thoughts/index.md

-- ["Comme c'est beau!" (contribution to the Agency's bulletin on well-being) ] ()
+- ["Comme c'est beau!" (contribution to the Agency's bulletin on well-being) ] (https://www.linkedin.com/pulse/contribution-agencys-well-being-dmitry-gorodnichy%2F/)

 - Making use of Public Service Employee Survey (PSES) to improve Public Service culture: Data Science way
   - Four recommendations to improve CBSA's PSES ranking

+- The beauty and power of diversity and multiculturalism
+  - Parallels between unilungual Russian and US and bilungual Ukraine and Canada.

+- Why Space needs Canada, and Canadians too.
+  - Another outcome of space program - an Intelligent Vision Interface tool to help paralyzed people: Nouse (nose as mouse) techchnology: www.nouse.ca

-- How to improve the service at the border using historical data and Artificial Intelligence: theory, simulation and practical tool
+- How to improve the service at the border using historical data and Artificial Intelligence:
+  - theory, simulation and practical tool

 - Testing and deploying Biometrics:  good, bad and ugly
-  -
+  - The hype and challenge of Face recognition technology
+  - What happens when chemists test biometric technology

-- Doing Data Science
+- Doing Data Science: computing science approach vs. statistics approach

 - What #datascience and #AI can do to help dealing with #covid19

+- Artificial Intelligence vs. Natural Ignorance:
+  -  What can happen to orgnization run When decision are made

-- From Natural birth to Natural Life:
+- From Natural birth to Natural Life
   - Steiner - Waldorf education (antroposophy)

 - Natural death?